ist-group/ss12k2xsd/README.md

                         Output file for XSD schema (defaults to stdout) --exclude-request-body-types
-                        Exclude types used only in request bodies from the XSD --exclude EXCLUDE     Comma-separated list of object names or a file containing object names to exclude from the schema
+                        Exclude types used only in request bodies from the XSD --include INCLUDE     If provided, only those listed types are included in the schema, overriding any request-body-only or exclude logic.
+  --exclude EXCLUDE     Comma-separated list of object names or a file containing object names to exclude from the schema
 ```